Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- Tennessee was 4-4 against the spread, and 5-3 overall, at home last season.
+- At home last year, Tennessee was 4-4 against the spread and 5-3 overall.

-- The Titans had two wins ATS (2-1) as 5.5-point favorites or greater at home last year.
+- At home last year, as 5.5-point favorites or more, the Titans had two wins ATS (2-1).

-- Last season, Tennessee went over the total in six of eight home games.
+- Last year, in eight games at home, Tennessee hit the over six times.

-- Indianapolis was 5-3 against the spread, and 5-3 overall, away from home last season.
+- Last season away from home, Indianapolis was 5-3 against the spread and 5-3 overall.

 - The Colts were winless ATS (0-1) on the road as 5.5-point underdogs or more.